Antisemitism at Columbia University: Incidents

 Due to the intensity of anti-Israel protests, Columbia University allowed students to take classes and exams virtually.
 Rep. Virginia Foxx, chair of the United States House Committee on Education and the Workforce, warned Columbia University that the failure of Columbia to ensure safety was in violation of the university's Title VI obligations, on which is conditioned federal assistance to the university.

 In April 2024, Rabbi Elie Buechler, who is linked to Columbia University's Orthodox Union Jewish Learning Initiative, urged Jewish students to remain home or return home due to safety concerns.

 In June 2024, the Jewish Chronicle reported that Columbia academics held classes in protests.
 The Chronicle also reported that professors questioned Jewish students regarding their opinions on Israel's military campaign.
 The Chronicle also found that Jewish students were told by the professors that the Jews "control the media", which is a common antisemitic trope.

 In July 2024, the university's president and provost announced in a joint statement that three deans had been placed on permanent leave after leaked text messages revealed discussions about Jewish life on campus that "disturbingly touched on ancient antisemitic tropes."

 In September 2024, the Columbia Daily Spectator interviewed six Jewish students who were accepted to Columbia for the 2024-2025 school year and declined their offers due to concerns of antisemitism on campus.

 On October 14, 2024, Senator Joni Ernst and Representative Elise Stefanik jointly sent a letter to assistant director in charge of the FBI New York Field Office James E. Dennehy, saying that "federal intervention is now necessary" in response to rising antisemitism at Columbia University.
 A copy of the letter was sent to Katrina Armstrong, the interim president of Columbia University.
 In the letter, Ernst and Stefanik criticized rhetoric from the Columbia University Apartheid Divest, specifically referencing CUAD's statement that "violence is the only path forward".
 Shortly after the letter was released, a spokesperson for Columbia said that "calls for violence have no place" at any higher education institution.

-In 2024 and 2025, Columbia received a D on the "Campus Antisemitism Report Card" of the Anti-Defamation League, which the advocacy group first launched in spring 2024.
+In 2024 and 2025, the Anti-Defamation League gave Columbia a D on the "Campus Antisemitism Report Card," which the advocacy group first launched in spring 2024.